188.8.131.52 Public DNS Resolver

 The 18.104.22.168 public DNS resolver was designed for privacy first, and Cloudflare commits to the following:

-We wanted to put our money where our mouth was, so we retained one of the top four accounting firms to audit our practices and publish a public report confirming we’re doing what we said we would.
-The report is available here.
+We have also retained one of the top four accounting firms to audit our practices and publish a public report confirming we are doing what we said we would.
+The report is available in the Certifications and compliance resources page.

 Cloudflare has partnered with APNIC Labs, the regional Internet registry for the Asia-Pacific region to make the 22.214.171.124 IP address the home of the Cloudflare Public DNS Resolver.
 As part of its mission to ensure a global, open and secure Internet, APNIC conducts research about the functioning and governance of the Internet, which it makes available on its website, located at www.apnic.net.